Join me!

 For seven or eight years now, I’ve experienced summers with consistent wildfire smoke.
 By now, I know to anticipate it as part of the gardening season.
 Over the years, I’ve noticed a change in my own garden due to the smoke.

-This resulted in full bloom in November.
+This resulted in a full bloom in November.
 The bloom was so steadfast that I had a layer of ice covering the flower.
 It’s a combination I never thought I would see!

 Smoke causes stress in plants, as they feel the change in the air and recognize the danger.
 Every plant will react to this stress a little differently.
 In the case of the echinacea, it delayed the bloom as it wasn’t able to earlier.

-Most often, the smoke will force the plant to become stronger, root down, and force them to finish its cycle.
+Most often, the smoke will force the plant to become stronger, root down, and force it to finish its cycle.
 A plant’s sole goal is to reproduce, and when there’s a threat, it will try to get its job done as soon as possible.

 This pressure to go through a cycle faster also causes seeds to germinate.
-You may notice dormant weed seeds (and other plants), will germinate more or earlier than usual.
+You may notice dormant weed seeds (and other plants) will germinate more or earlier than usual.
 Essentially, wildfires trigger a panic response in garden plants!

 Echinacea blooming